JeroenKnoops/fsf2017/README.md

 ### Keynotes - Science - Backup the internet
 Rating: :star: :star: :star: :star:

-How to share big data sets with f.e. beaker browser.
+Karissa McKelvey discussed the topic to share fairly large data sets in the science community in a secure and distributed way.
+The [dat project](https://docs.datproject.org/) enables file sharing via peer to peer for example with the beaker browser.

 ### Ehtereum
 Rating: :star: :star: :star: :star: